Glanusk Park: History

-Today
+21st century

-Today, Glanusk is a well-established and diversified country estate with farming, private residential, commercial, sporting, wedding and holiday-let interests.
+Glanusk has become a well-established and diversified country estate with farming, private residential, commercial, sporting, wedding and holiday-let interests.
 There is a pheasant and partridge shoot, and salmon and trout fishing.
 The estate is also a premier events venue which hosts, amongst others, the annual Green Man Festival and has previously been the site of Welsh Polo, Glanusk International Horse Trials and a number of smaller events and charitable functions including the annual NGS Open Garden and Estate Fair and Fun Ride.

 Shân Legge-Bourke, Lord Lieutenant of Powys and a lady-in-waiting to The Princess Royal, is the (present) owner of the Glanusk estate.
 She is the daughter of Wilfred Bailey who was the third Baron Glanusk.
 Her daughter Tiggy Legge-Bourke, nanny to Prince William and his brother Prince Harry, grew up at Glanusk and still lives on the estate.

 In 2021, Channel 4 filmed Handmade: Britain's Best Woodworker, in the workshop within the estate.
 It is a carpentry challenge show hosted by Mel Giedroyc.
 It is known as Good with Wood in USA and Canada.